-Task 3 (4 points) Write a file, doslingos-test.c0, that tests your implementation of your first two tasks.
+Task 3 (8 points) In file doslingos-test.c0, write test cases that test your implementation of your first two tasks.
 The autograder will assign you a grade based on the ability of your unit tests to pass when given a correct implementation and fail when given various buggy implementations.
 Your tests must still be safe: it should not be possible for your code to make an array access out-of-bounds when -d is turned on.